[Image: Government House, Zomba, Nyasaland. National Archives of Malawi. Courtesy of Wikimedia Commons]

 Part Two: Crisis and Dissolution, 1959-1965 [2MB]

 Volume Details: Series B Volume 9.
-First published by The Stationary Office in 2005.
+First published by The Stationery Office in 2005.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: PHILIP MURPHY is Director of the Institute of Commonwealth Studies and Professor of British and Commonwealth History in the School of Advanced Study, University of London.
 He is author of Party Politics and Decolonization: the Conservative Party and British Colonial Policy in Tropical Africa, 1951-1964 (1995), Alan Lennox-Boyd: A Biography (1999) and Monarchy and the End of Empire: The House of Windsor, the British Government and the Postwar Commonwealth (2013).